Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Maintenance is important for all generators, but we recommend this one especially if you’re looking for something that’s low maintenance.
 It is known for both its durability and power.

-It has a built in noise silencer to produce less noise than generators of similar size, but unfortunately tends to get much louder on heavier load.
+It has a built-in noise silencer to meaning the noise level is less than generators of similar size, but unfortunately tends to get much louder on a heavier load.

 - Position of Oil Tank

-The oil tank is awkwardly positioned which makes it difficult to switch between propane and gasoline.
+The oil tank is awkwardly positioned which makes it difficult to switch between propane generators and gasoline generators.

-This Duromax generator is definitely one of the most powerful generators it has to offer and a great option to power large appliances.
-On gasoline, it produces 12,000 peak watts, and 11,400 peak watts with propane.
+This Duromax generator which is EPA and CARB compliant is definitely one of the most powerful generators it has to offer and a great option to power large household appliances.
+On gasoline, Duromax XP12000EH produces 12,000 peak watts, and 11,400 peak watts with propane.

 - Dual-Fuel Ready

-Thanks to its dual-fuel property, it can run without interruption for more than 16 hours at 50% load.
-Otherwise, it runs for 9 hours on gasoline and 7 hours on propane continuously at 50% capacity.
+Thanks to its dual-fuel property, the run time is more than 16 hours at 50% load.
+Otherwise, it run time on gasoline is 9 hours and eun time is 7 hours on propane continuously at 50% capacity.
+This is a great option to power your essentials when hit by a power outage.

 - Very Loud

-One of the biggest disadvantages of this generator is that it operates at 74dB which is the downside of having a powerful generator.
+One of the biggest disadvantages of this Duromax XP12000EH generator is that it operates at 74dB which is the downside of having a powerful generator.

 Because it’s a larger generator, it’s on the heavier side at 221 lbs.
 However, it comes with wheels and foldable handles for transportation.